-Acronis accepts hard disk drives of the following interface types: IDE, ATA, SATA, USB connected drives.
+Acronis accepts hard disk drives of the following interface types: SATA, eSATA, and USB connected drives.

-SCSI drives are not accepted.
+ATA, IDE, and SCSI drives are not accepted.

 Packaging

 If possible, use the original packaging.
 Otherwise, packaging materials can be obtained at any shipping outlet or stationary store.
 You should also include all necessary cables or adapters to the drive.
 Acronis will not be able to process your initial seeding request if there are no cables included.